sciZer0/newdiscoveries/a/README.md

 Importantly, at the start of the process, I also discovered the existence of the biggest, LITERALLY-CRYING, logical mistakes in the very fundamentals of science that right now are strongly hindering the progress of our civilization.

 Remarkably, the discoveries are fully based on well-known experiments and well-known Newton’s discoveries (1st, 2nd and 3rd Newton’s Laws) which, ATTENTION, were and still are not fully understood by people.

+At best, thanks to these discoveries,<br>

+* the world will get access to new energy and the ability to REALLY prosper;<br>

+* people will become more financially secure, have more free time (less working time), and can significantly improve their lives, making them more fulfilled, happier and longer;<br>

+* we as civilization will improve our understanding of the Universe and, in general, our thinking.

 ## BRIEF INTRODUCTION